polygoat/micro-expressions/README.md

 ## Goals & Design

 [Template literals][], a.k.a. template strings, string interpolation, or sometimes simply called expressions, are part of ECMAScript for development, but can not be parsed during runtime.
-Python developers might know it as [String formats][] or "F-Strings"
+The Pythoneers amongst you might know this paradigm as [String formats][] or "F-Strings".

 I created this tiny project to read (and parse) collections from JSON files that contained simple conditionals.
 As my architecture grew, I started using the same expressions for almost anything – even to query several databases.
 Keeping one simplistic language throughout my ecosystem simplified both development and maintenance for me.